 My experience with tutoring has very personally rewarding.
 I enjoy working with people of varied educational, cultural and economic backgrounds.
 I have a keen interest in nurturing a person academically using a gentle and kind approach to learning.
 As a certified life coach, I have knowledge and experience in facilitating the growth of an individual through the learning process and identifying strengths and also potential and actual roadblocks my students may be experiencing during the learning process.

-Undergraduate Degree: Rivier College - Current Undergrad, Liberal Studies
+Undergraduate Degree: Rivier College - Bachelor in Arts, Liberal Arts and Sciences

 Undergraduate Degree: American Public University System - Current Undergrad Student, Mathematics

 Spirituality, Health and Wellness, Cooking, Guitar Playing and Singing, Live Theatre/Music, Personal Growth, Lifelong Learning, Arts and Crafts (Specifically - painting with watercolors, salt dough sculpture, mixed media collages, bead weaving, yarn weaving, crewel embroidery), and home decorating.

 Working with an individual's strengths is key in my philosophy of learning.
 Different styles of learning may be used once a student's preference is briefly assessed and established.